What Is the Male-to-Female Ratio in Colombia?

 A Good Start

-When you return home, the length, frequency, and content of your girlfriend or fiancée’s letters will demonstrate the extent of her interest.
-A Latin woman in love will want frequent communication with her boyfriend or fiancé.
-When distance is involved, writing is critical to establishing and maintaining a bond.
-Words reveal shared values and goals, compatibility, and mutual interest, the same ingredients that foster a long-term commitment.
-Once you have made the first step to opening her heart, and until you are together, ongoing correspondence is your best way to keep her heart.
+Once you have met in person, the frequency and content of your girlfriend’s or fiancée’s messages will show how interested she truly is.
+A Latin woman in love wants regular communication with her boyfriend or fiancé.
+When distance is involved, writing and video chat are critical to building and maintaining a bond.
+Words reveal shared values and goals, compatibility, and mutual interest, which are the same ingredients needed for a long-term commitment.
+Once you have opened her heart, and until you can be together, steady and sincere correspondence is your best way to keep her heart.

 What About a Prenuptial Agreement?